How to be a good community manager

 Four tactics to good community management

 A community manager role offers different responsibilities, activities and actions to just being a general across the board manager.
-One of the great aspects of being a good community manager in the first place is that you and your community are trying to achieve something together.
-You have a joint purpose and that brings unity.
+One of the significant aspects of being a good community manager in the first place is that you and your community are trying to achieve something together.
+You have a joint purpose, and that brings unity.
 You are a long-term facilitator of change.

 Be a good Strategist!

 As a good community manager, you are responsible for increasing engagement and business value.
 You are the owner of the Yammer network.
 So rather than trying to be everywhere at once and do everything in solo, strategise and utilise the network around you.

 Get people on your team who are already using the platform and finding their work life is now easier.
 These people may not always be the loudest in the room, but if you seek them out, they will be your biggest change champions, promoting their new way of working.
 They will be your biggest supporters and make your job easier.
 Seek them out.

 There will be people who will resist the change.
 It is inevitable.
 But you don’t want to focus on this group just now and slow down your progress overall.
 Sidestep them.
 Come back to them if you must, but in the initial stages, focus on those with less resistance to change.

 There will come the point when the entire organisation is successfully using the platform and working in new ways.
 Your resistant group will eventually come on board.
 If the way they work, no longer works, because everyone else is working in a new way.
 Well, you know what will happen; naturally, driven change will occur.

 When you have your team of change champions or smaller groups successfully using the Yammer network; advocating your cause and showcasing how productive their work life has become, you now have your own proof of concept.
 Utilise these examples of real-world success to influence other business leaders and stakeholders in the organisation.